viki-scull/viki-scull.github.io/content/page/aboutme.md

 In my spare time, I make little video games (taking part in lots of game jams), and love drawing and creating digital art.

-I am currently based in Tokyo and am open to part time and contract work.
+I am currently based in Tokyo and looking for new projects to get involved withs.

 If you would like to contact me please email: viki@alittleredpanda.com